ksylor/ohshitgit/README.md

-# The official home of Oh Shit, Git!?!
+# The official home of Oh Shit, Git‽
 https://ohshitgit.com/
-(and the swear-free version at Dangit, Git!?! https://dangitgit.com/
+(and the swear-free version at Dangit, Git‽ https://dangitgit.com/

 # Contributing guidelines